- Contact Us

 Patrick Donovan started the Age Music Victoria Awards in 2005 to celebrate The Age EG’s 21st anniversary at the Prince Bandroom.
 He ran them for six years as The Age EG Music Awards before leaving the Age.

 Mary Mihelakos ran them for two years, moving them to Billboard in the city, and in 2013, the Age and Music Victoria entered a joint venture partnership to form the Age Music Victoria Awards.
+In 2014 Belinda Collins from The Social Crew came on board as the event producer.

 In 2015 - it's tenth year, The Age Music Victoria awards celebrated the milestone with two big events in November 2015.